gribunin/SpeexPreprocessor/README.md

 # SpeexPreprocessor
 Speex preprocessor wrapper for .NET

-**SpeexPreprocessor** is a wrapper around speex preprocessor built in to the speex codec.
+**SpeexPreprocessor** is a wrapper for speex preprocessor built in to the speex codec.
 The original documentation is available here: https://www.speex.org/docs/api/speex-api-reference/group__SpeexPreprocessState.html

 ## How to use
 1. First create an instance of SpeexPreprocessor: